alvlako/GUI-for-barrnap/README.md

 #### Windows

-We do not recommend using barrnap_GUI on Windows.
-If, however, you have an unbearable, pressing desire to use barrnap_GUI on Windows, you may try the following:
+We do not recommend using GUI-for-barrnap on Windows.
+If, however, you have an unbearable, pressing desire to use GUI-for-barrnap on Windows, you may try the following:

 Install Windows Subsystem for Linux.